This fast-paced poker variant puts you against the dealer using just three cards per hand, and the basics of 3 Card Poker are easy to learn.

-What is 3 Card Poker Online
+What Is 3 Card Poker?

-3 Card Poker is a relatively new game compared to blackjack and baccarat.
+3 Card Poker is a relatively new game compared to Blackjack and Baccarat.
 It was created by Derek Webb, a British businessman and poker player, in 1994.

 Webb was looking to create a single-player poker game that replicated the speed of other table games.
 His three key goals were to make it simple, give it a reasonable house edge, and provide generous payouts.